If you are interested in this page, please visit the following paper.

 "A good Bayesian analysis, therefore, should include at least some check of the adequacy of the fit of the model to the data and the plausibility of the model for the purposes for which the model will be used. "

-The older Bayesianism between 1920s and 1950s, which had the premise that a person must believe in a pair of model and prior before sampling, prohibited model checking.
-The modern Bayesian statistics has evolved significantly, which is free from the older nonscientific Bayesianism philosophy.
-Professor Gelman, who is a modern Bayesian statistician, says "Bayesians are frequentists", repeatedly.
-Nowadays, we are aware that a pair of model and prior is not a belief but a candidate setting which should be checked by a sample.
-Hence the modern Bayesian statistics can be employed in science and engineering based on clear understanding of assumptions.
-The modern Bayesian statisticians say,
+The older Bayesianism between 1920s and 1950s, which had the premise that a person must believe a person's own pair of model and prior completely equals unknown uncertainty before sampling, prohibited model checking and comparing.
+The modern Bayesian statistics has evolved significantly, which is free from the nonscientific Bayesianism philosophy of 1920s -1950s.
+It should be emphasized that, Bayes and Laplace, who are the original creators of Bayesian statistics before the 20th century, were also free from Bayesianism.
+Professor Andrew Gelman, who is the greatest modern Bayesian statistician, says "Bayesians are frequentists", repeatedly.
+Nowadays, we are aware that a pair of model and prior is not a belief but a candidate setting which should be checked by samples and scientific knowledge.
+Hence the modern Bayesian statistics can be employed in science and engineering based on clear understanding of assumptions set by a scientist and an engineer who are responsible for science and engineering.

 Moreover, if you learn singular learning theory, you can understand that Bayesian statistics provides the more precise inference than the maximum likelihood method even asymptotically, when a model contains hidden variables or hierarchical structure.
 Bayesian statistics becomes more important as a statistical model becomes larger and more complex.
 For the future study, we had better be aware that the importance of Bayesian statistics originates from not subjective philosophy but mathematical accuracy.